-Students with an Education, Health and Care Plan or a Statement of Special Educational Needs (see note 1)
+Students with an Education, Health and Care Plan (see note 1)

-Students who have an Education, Health and Care (EHC) plan or a statement of Special Educational Need where the school is named as the most appropriate educational setting for the student will be admitted.
+Students who have an Education, Health and Care (EHC) plan where the school is named as the most appropriate educational setting for the student will be admitted.
 Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other students.